texfaq/texfaq.github.io/FAQ-sysmac.md

 previewer and PostScript driver are also included.
-OzTeX is a Carbon app, so will run under Mac OS/X (see [http://www.trevorrow.com/oztex/ozosx.html] for details), but it is _not_ a current version: it doesn't even offer PDFTeX.
+OzTeX is a Carbon app, so will run under Mac OS/X (see [http://www.trevorrow.com/oztex/ozosx.html] for details), but it is _not_ a current version: it doesn't even offer pdfTeX.
 A mailing list is provided by TUG: sign up via [http://tug.org/mailman/listinfo/oztex]